multimediamike/MobyCAIRO/README.md

 ## Running The Tool

-### Running the Tool Against A Single Image

 In order to run the tool on Windows, the easiest approach is to download the release EXE and double-click it from Windows Explorer.

 On other platforms, establish and activate the Python environment as described in the previous step, and then execute:  `python MobyCAIRO.py`

-### Bulk Image Workflow

-If you have a directory full of images to process with the tool, use the `forfiles` tool on Windows to process them in batch.
-Assuming a directory called `scans/` containing a bunch of scans to be fixed (stored in PNG format), an empty subdirectory called `scans/fixed/` where the final images will be stored, and the tool located at `c:\path\MobyCAIRO.exe`:

-`forfiles /P scans\ /M *.png /C "cmd /c c:\path\MobyCAIRO.exe @file fixed/@file"`

-It is safe to run these batch commands repeatedly-- since the tool will not overwrite existing files, it will not destroy files that have already been processed.

 ## Technical Details